sigscale/ocs/README.md

 #### Authentication & Authorization
-A wireless local area network (WLAN/Wi-Fi) access point (AP) acts as a NAS using RADIUS / Diameter protocol to request authentication from the OCS (AAA server) for subscribers attempting to associate.
+A wireless local area network (WLAN/Wi-Fi) access point (AP) acts as a NAS using RADIUS / DIAMETER protocol to request authentication from the OCS (AAA server) for subscribers attempting to associate.
 The OCS may authorize access and provide specific service authorization information (i.e. data rate, class, session expiry).